linebender/rfcs/rfcs/0001-masonry-backend.md

 By using the Masonry codebase, the Xilem project will move towards concepts Masonry was implementing that Xilem maintainers weren't necessarily considering for Xilem.

-Some PRs intended for Xilem may become obsolete once the move to Masonry is complete, because Masonry will go in a different direction from the one this PRs were made for.
+Some PRs intended for Xilem may become obsolete once the move to Masonry is complete, because Masonry will go in a direction that these PRs didn't account for.

 ## Rationale and alternatives